shannonwho/redisJSON_loadtesting/readme.md

 Note: if you want to generate your own load pattern that's outside of simply adjusting user and spawned/second, you can customize it yourself - https://docs.locust.io/en/stable/generating-custom-load-shape.html#generating-a-custom-load-shape

-More details about stats are also avaialble on '/stats/requests'
+More details about stats are also avaialble on '/stats/requests', or refer to the 'LocustPrometheusCollector' function for scrapting those stats out to other timeseries DB

-3. You have the options to calculate the number of percentile
+3. You alos have the options to calculate the number of percentile: get_current_response_time_percentile

-get_current_response_time_percentile
 ## Other components within the Locust tests:
 - Use faker to generate a user info in json:https://faker.readthedocs.io/en/master/
 - Generate different propotion on each test by assigning the weight, eg. @task ( level of the priority)
 - For load testing you might want to make one of the requests execute more often than the others, Locust allows you to do it by defining the weight for each task.
 - Grafana dashboard for more detailed visualization on all statistics
+- Gunicorn to optimize flask app performence